Skip to main content

 Types of Work Visas in Austria

 Austria distinguishes between European Union (EU)/European Economic Area (EEA) nationals and non-EU/EEA nationals when it comes to visa and work permit requirements.
-EU/EEA citizens do not require a visa to work in Austria, while non-EU nationals must apply for a work visa or residence permit to enter and work in the country.
-For non-EU nationals, there are several types of work visas depending on the applicant’s circumstances:
+EU/EEA citizens generally do not require a work permit to work in Austria, while many third-country nationals must apply for a residence title with work authorization.
+For non-EU nationals, there are several routes depending on the applicant’s circumstances:

 Red-White-Red Card

-The Red-White-Red Card is the most common work permit for non-EU nationals.
+The Red-White-Red Card is one of the main residence and work permits for qualified third-country nationals.
 It is typically valid for 24 months and allows the holder to live and work in Austria for a specified employer.
-To apply for this card, applicants must fall into specific categories such as highly qualified workers, skilled workers in shortage occupations, and start-up founders.
-Applicants can apply for a Red-White-Red Card to work in Austria in a designated role, but they are only allowed to work for the employer listed in their application.
+Categories include very highly qualified workers, skilled workers in shortage occupations, other key workers, start-up founders, and certain graduates.

 Jobseeker Visa

-This visa allows highly qualified workers to enter Austria for up to six months to search for a job.
-Applicants must meet specific criteria based on their skills and experience, and once they find employment, they can transition to a Red-White-Red Card.
+This visa allows very highly qualified workers to enter Austria for up to six months to search for a job.
+Once suitable employment is secured, the applicant may apply for a Red-White-Red Card.

 EU Blue Card